LinkedIn lead generation: How to get leads and boost revenue

 At the end of the day, the reason you’re doing LinkedIn lead generation is to net sales.
 So you need to make sure you’ve built out your sales conversion funnel properly.

-If you’re not sure what it is, a sales conversion funnel is the process you set up to attract prospects from LinkedIn and convert them into leads.
+If you’re not sure what it is, a sales funnel is the process you set up to attract prospects from LinkedIn and convert them into leads.
+This involves defining what constitutes a qualified lead as they progress through the funnel.

 You can build your entire funnel and guide prospects to sales using the GetResponse Conversion Funnel